ESamir/vertebrae/README.md

 ```

 Provide authentication to your API routes through decorators.
-Note the special ```strip_request``` function, which uniformly pulls all data from API requests whether they are in query parameters, POST properties or other:
+Pay attention to the special ```strip_request``` function, which uniformly pulls data from API requests whether they are in query parameters, POST properties or other, and sends them in as a ```data``` parameter into all route handlers:

 ```python
 from functools import wraps